 Instructions

-• Place eggplant pieces in a large colander over your sink.
-Sprinkle with salt.
-Leave for 20 minutes as the eggplant sweats out its bitterness.
-Pat dry to remove water and excess salt.
+• Salt the eggplant: Place the eggplant in a large colander in your sink.
+Sprinkle with salt and leave for 20 minutes as the eggplant sweats out its bitterness.
+Pat dry to remove the water and excess salt.

-• In a large heavy pot or Dutch Oven, heat 2 tablespoon extra virgin olive oil over medium heat until shimmering but not smoking.
-Add the onions.
-Cook, stirring regularly, until translucent (about 5 minutes).
-Now add the red peppers and green peppers, cook for another 4 minutes, and continue to stir.
+• Cook the onion and peppers: In a large heavy pot or Dutch oven, heat 2 tablespoons of olive oil over medium heat.
+When the oil is shimmering but not smoking, add the onions.
+Cook, stirring regularly, until they’re translucent (about 5 minutes).
+Now add the bell peppers and cook for another 4 minutes, and continue to stir as they soften.

-• Add the garlic, tomatoes, zucchini, eggplant, wine, and fresh thyme springs.
-Stir in black pepper, paprika, and rosemary.
+• Add the remaining veggies: Add the garlic, tomatoes and any of their juice, zucchini, eggplant, wine, and thyme.
+Stir in the black pepper, paprika, and rosemary.
 Season with kosher salt.

-• Raise the heat to medium-high and bring to a boil for 5 minutes, stirring once or twice.
-Turn the heat down then cover and cook over low heat for 20 minutes or so.
+• Boil then simmer: Raise the heat to medium-high and bring to a boil for 5 minutes, stirring once or twice.
+Turn the heat down, then cover and simmer over low heat for 20 minutes or so.

 Video